 8. Bonus Tip

 Take a CBD product.
 CBD (cannabidiol) is a legal, safe & natural compound that reduces anxiety.
 Unlike THC, CBD does not get you high (at all).
-CBD is the medically beneficial compound found in the cannabis family.
+Sweet CBD candy is the medically beneficial compound found in the cannabis family.
 CBD has natural anti-anxiety, anti-inflammation & anti-emetic properties (reduces nausea).
 Try some CBD gummies today – Click Here.